 Steve Young did not take the normal path to NFL stardom, but he is an elite quarterback all the same and a top option in the hobby.
 Covering different teams and football leagues, Steve Young collectors have a good mix of football card choices available to them, and some of the top options are highlighted below.

-There is really no one way to make a definitive list of the top cards because collectors all have different preferences for their collection.
+There is really no one way to make a definitive list of the top cards because collectors all have different preferences for their collections.
 With that in mind, the focus of this list is to showcase notable cards for Steve Young across all collecting budgets.

 Think we missed one?
 Let us know in the comments.

-Top Steve Young Football Cards
+Top Steve Young Football Cards to Collect

 Certainly more subdued than his first card, the second Steve Young card is found in 1985 Topps USFL.
 Like the 1984 edition, 1985 Topps USFL was again released as a boxed set.
 While they are not nearly as valuable as the first card for Young, this simple Steve Young card is an appealing budget alternative.